Anise Hyssop

 - Is Anise Hyssop good for the Colorado Front Range?

-- Yes.
-Anise Hyssop is included in the Front Range Plant Finder as a perennial suited to Colorado's Front Range.
+- Yes, Anise Hyssop is a well-suited perennial for Colorado's Front Range.

 - How big does Anise Hyssop get?